tecla5/easy-graphql-auth/packages/app-auth/Readme.md

 };
 ```

-Then register via `fromExtractors([array of extractor functions])`, which creates a new extractor using an array of extractors provided.
+Register the `localstorageExtractor` extractor via `fromExtractors([array of extractor functions])`, which creates a new extractor using an array of extractors provided.
 Each extractor is attempted in order until one returns a token.

 See this [jwt authentication guide](https://jonathanmh.com/express-passport-json-web-token-jwt-authentication-beginners/) for more details on how to configure to suit your needs.

-On the frontend we need to use the Auth0 lock hook (as usual) to save token to localstorage key `jwt` or similar so that our custom localstorage passport extractor will be able to pick it up.
-In other words set the `authTokenKeyName` of the config file and use the same key in the extractor.
+On the frontend we need to use the Auth0 lock hook (as usual) to save token to localstorage key `jwt` or similar so that our custom localstorage passport extractor will be able to pick it up

 ```js
   storage: { // localstorage